SanriGirdabi/film_shelf/README.md

 - On the same terminal and run```split -l 25000 name.basics.tsv```.
 This command will split the tsv file into 25.000 line and create these files.
 - On the same terminal then run```for i in *; do mv "$i" "$i.tsv"; done```.
 This command will add tsv file type as post-fix to the files.
 Collect and put them inside the public folder under the name ```name_tsvs```.<br> (```/film_shelf/public/name_tsvs```)
 - You can  change the terminal directory to the apps directory.
 - As you can see there are four rake tasks added.
 We'll use 3 of them.
-In the terminal run ```rake convert_titles```, ```rake converter_names```respectively.
+In the terminal run ```rake convert_titles```, ```rake convert_names```respectively.
 These will create json files from the tsv files and store them inside the public folder.
 We'll need them for our [MongoDB](https://www.mongodb.com/) database.
 - Then run ```rake db_creator_custom```.
 This rake task has two options, I have used both of them.
 If you wish to have the time-stamps for your records don't change anything in the task, but it'll take more storage from your computer and takes more than 1 day to finish the task.
 If you don't care about the time-stamps switch the commented and uncommented parts.
 The task should look like this, you can copy from here and paste into the ```db_creator.rake``` file;<br>
 ```
 desc 'Create a mongoDB from the json files'